brawer/cadasym/README.md

 ## Structure

-The [released ZIP file](https://github.com/brawer/cadasym/releases/) contains lots of PNG images.
-Each image is 256×256 pixel in size.
-The symbol in question is alwayus located at the exact center of the image.
-Quite often, there are other symbols nearby, or there is an overlapping line — that is exactly what makes this an interesting problem.
+The [released ZIP file](https://github.com/brawer/cadasym/releases/) contains PNG images, 256×256 pixel in size, where the symbol in question is located at the exact **center of the image.** Quite often, there are other symbols drawn nearby, or there is an overlapping line.
+That complication is what makes this an interesting problem.
 The PNG files are currently in one of these
 folders:

 | Category              | Sample                                                                                                              |